-- MicroIMMI: [Austrian Institute of Economic Research] A model to study the economic integration of Immigrants in Austria from a longitudinal, multi-generational perspective.
+- MicroDEMS: [Austrian Institute of Economic Research] A multi-purpose model for Austria.
+So far it was used to study the economic integration of Immigrants in Austria, emigration, labor force participation and employment, and public health expenditures by education from a longitudinal, multi-generational perspective.
 Roles: Project initiator and advisor for design and technical implementation, focus on staff training in microsimulation and underlining statistical approaches and modeling.

 - LifePaths: [Statistics Canada, discontinued] A model of the Canadian society, one of the most complex microsimulation models of the world, developed at Statistics Canada.
 Roles: Contributions included the re-development of the education modules, enhancements to the demographic modules, the development of a housing module, modelling of saving decisions.
 Tasks included complex statistical analysis, model documentation, and the training of new staff and external users.